thanhlct/alex/alex/components/simulator/user_simulator/README.rst

                         ],
     },

 Now we are moving to the second type of answer definition, ``conditional_answer``.
-In this type, intead of using the key ``return_acts``, we define the key,  ``oredered_return_acts``, which is a list of dict.
+In this type, intead of using the key ``return_acts``, we define the key,  ``oredered_return_acts``, which is a list of dict as normal.
 Each element (a dict) represents a way of answer, but the differencd is that the user simulator will try these answer by their order.
 Which means the later ones are using only if all of previous ones failed to apply.
 For supporting many alternative ways in each answer, we must define each way in a dict which is very similar to ``standard_answer``.
 Let look at the example below, a definition of how the user simulator will reply the confirm act from a system.

 ::